anurag-deore/Nodejs-RAG-microservice/README.md

 - **API Gateway**: Centralized entry point for the frontend and services.
 - **Frontend (React + TypeScript)**: Providing a user interface for uploading files and querying data.
+- **Docker Compose**: Configuring Docker containers for the microservices.
+- **Kubernetes**: Deploying the microservices in a Kubernetes cluster.

 ## **Future Enhancements**